Entries for our 2021 award are now open — the deadline to enter is midnight on March 31

-The form will allow you in no more than 700 words to explain how the campaign or press release achieved these objectives.
+The form will allow you in, no more than 700 words, to explain how your work achieved these objectives.
 Judges may consider how much media coverage was achieved, but entries will be judged primarily on content and execution.
 Questions you may wish to consider include:

 Did the press release target particular journalists or publications?

 Where any additional materials or supporting evidence commissioned?

 Were interviews with experts, patients or any other spokespeople arranged at short notice?
 Were after-hours numbers provided?